danillotuhumury/klimato-dashing-widget/README.md

 ##Settings

-Adjust the widget to your desired location by editting the WOEID (Where On Earth ID) in the jobs file.
+Adjust the widget to your desired location by editing the WOEID (Where On Earth ID) in the jobs file.
 (You can lookup your WOEID here: http://woeid.rosselliot.co.nz)

-You are also able to change the metrics unit for your widget by editting the format in the jobs file.
+You are also able to change the metrics unit for your widget by editing the format in the jobs file.
 (Yahoo!
 Weather API supports both Fahrenheit (f) and Celsius (c))

 ##Preview